4 Steps for Rethinking Experiential Retail

 The importance of in-store experiences is obvious, but how is it actually done?

 The most common complaint we hear from clients, prospects, retailers of all stripes, competitors, and even associates is, "We're tired of hearing, 'you have to provide the customer with a great in-store experience.'
 Well, duh!"
 We agree.
-Our reaction has always been, "When has that NOT been a must-have?"
+Our reaction has always been, "When has that NOT been a must-have in the retail industry?"
 The tools are different now (kind of), but the idea is as old as retail itself.
 However, since many retail outlets look like the photo below, we do think that it’s time to re-visit that phrase, make it clearer, and then think about it in a different way.

 Regarding “a great customer experience,” what are we really talking about?
 And why the flurry of activity around a topic (good and bad) that we thought we were already well aware of?
-Let’s dive into it.
+Let’s dive into it with these 4 clear steps.

 Here’s another take on ‘experiential retail’ that we think is important because, well, everyone keeps saying it.
 This from the mighty Ernst & Young, but if you’ve heard it once…